 Continue through the park to the sidewalk along Elgin Street where one can see the National Aboriginal Veterans Monument.

 The tour crosses Elgin Street at Laurier Street and follows the Laurier Bike Lane heading west before turning north along the bike lane that runs along Bay Street.
 After crossing Wellington at the northern end of Bay, head east for one block to Lyon St. There is a gravel path through the park just to the east of the National Archives building that leads to Lyon.
 Looking across Wellington up Lyon Street, one sees the Veteran Memorial Buildings.
 Beneath the arch connection the two buildings across Lyon St there is a stone relief carved by Ivan Mestvovic in honour of those Canadians who fought in the First World War.

 Head west along Wellington, which has a bike lane beginning at Lyon Street.
 This bike lane continues across the Portage Bridge.
-Just before heading over the Ottawa River there is a path off to the right that leads down to the Ottawa River Pathway.
-From the edge of the path one can see the Royal Canadian Navy Monument across the narrow stretch of river.
-The site where the monument is located is usually accessible but this year it is inaccessible due to construction.
+Just before heading over the Ottawa River there is a path off to the right that leads down to the Royal Canadian Navy Monument.

 Our route heads back to Ottawa over the Alexandra Bridge to our next stop, The Peacekeeping Monument, dedicated to Canadians who have served as peacekeepers around the world.
 It is located on a traffic island along Sussex Drive between the national Gallery and the American Embassy.
 You can meander through the centre of this monument.